Statements

 Negative Space, Light Patterns and Shadows (1999)

-My very recent work has been a series of lamp paintings, which to me have become symbolic portraits - the lamps remind me of people.
-What has intrigued me about the lamp paintings is how the shadows of the lamps are often so different from the shapes of the lamps themselves; this reminds me of how people are often so different from their outside projections to the world.
-The lamp's shadow can be seen as a kind of 'soul' - this is its 'true' nature, which it can't hide by pretty materials and polish, just as humans can't change their inner qualities by only focusing on their outsides.
-No matter how beautiful, rich and famous on the outside, the inside tells a different story – if only we could see it.
-Some of the lamps' shadows are quite distorted and almost ghoulish, some are comic and one or two actually reflect the true image of the lamp; perhaps this spectrum is an apt comment on human nature.
+My recent work has been a series of lamp paintings, which to me have become symbolic portraits.
+What initially intrigued me was how the shadows of the lamps often vary so much from the shapes of the lamps themselves; this reminds me of how people are often so different from their outside projections to the world.
+The lamp's shadow can be seen as a kind of 'soul' – its 'true' nature, which it can't hide by pretty materials and polish, just as humans can't change their inner qualities by only focusing on their outsides.
+No matter how beautiful or amiable on the outside, the inside tells a different story – if only we could see it.
+In addition, and perhaps even more worrying, we don’t ever really know anyone else as we cannot perceive except through our own senses and ideas, which cannot but alter the truth (if such thing exists) of what we are seeing.

 A reference can be made to Plato’s cave, where the people living in the cave watch shadows on a wall, believing them to be images of reality.
 The images are misleading and only reflect a very skewed version of what is actually going on behind them in the real world.
 I see my lamp shadows as being the reality and the lamps the imposters but this idea can easily be swapped around (the lamps real, the shadows false) – in fact there is nothing real or not real, it’s all just a matter of perception.